 - How many people will be online and what do they need to do?

-- How big are the incoming and outgoing files and how regularly are they being up- or downloaded?
+- How big are the incoming and outgoing files and how regularly are they being up or downloaded? - Zoom Video calls can have a major impact on this.

 - What would happen if your internet failed?
 What impact would this have on your business activities and productivity, and how can you mitigate against that happening?